YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 Resource versions are discovered by the |RS| at server-start time.
 The |RS| method ``preload`` first walks all the files in the application, excluding the ``node_modules`` directory.
-Next, all the files in the packages in `node_modules` are walked.
-The packages are walked in breadth-first fashion, so that *shallower* packages have precedence above *deeper* ones.
-(Not all the packages are used, of course; only those that have declared themselves as extensions to Mojito.)
+Next, all the files in the packages in ``node_modules`` are walked.
+The packages are walked in breadth-first fashion, so that *shallower* packages have precedence over *deeper* ones.
+(Not all the packages are used: only those that have declared themselves as extensions to Mojito.)
 Finally, if Mojito wasn't found in ``node_modules``, the globally-installed version of Mojito is walked.

 After all that, the |RS| knows about all the resource versions.
 Then it resolves those versions